The Connection Between Methylene Blue and Neuroprotection: Investigating The Science

 Furthermore, methylene blue’s antioxidant properties extend beyond its direct ROS-scavenging activities.

-It has been demonstrated that this compound can modulate the activity of key antioxidant enzymes such as superoxide dismutase (SOD), catalase (CAT), and glutathione peroxidase (GPx).
+It has been demonstrated that this compound can modulate the activity of key antioxidant such as superoxide dismutase (SOD), catalase (CAT), and glutathione peroxidase (GPx).

 These enzymes play crucial roles in maintaining intracellular redox homeostasis by breaking down potentially toxic products formed during normal metabolic processes.